uit-hdl/uit-hdl.github.io/software.md

 27. [geneset](https://github.com/3inar/geneset).
 R package of data sets and functions that facilitate gene set analysis.
 28. [seq](https://github.com/fjukstad/seq).
 A collection of Docker containers with different	bioinformatics tools, such as GATK, bwa, and Picard, installed.

 We have developed systems for data management, analysis and exploration in the NOWAC project.
-But these can also be used for other datasets.
+But these can also be used for other datasets:

 30. [NOWAC R package](https://github.com/uit-bdps/nowaclite) for managing and documenting omics data.
 31. [Kvik](https://github.com/fjukstad/kvik).
 A framework for developing interactive data exploration applications in genomics and systems biology.
 32. [walrus](https://github.com/fjukstad/walrus).
 A system for running data analysis pipelines using Docker containers.